BruceEckel/WinterTechForum-hugo/content/registration/index.md

 -------

 You (or the designated payer) will receive a Google Payment request for the conference fee.
-Payment completes your registration.
+Payment completes your registration. **(I make the payment requests by hand so there will be a delay before you receive it).**

 <br>